Invariant Peano curves of expanding Thurston maps: Construction of

 \begin{lemma} For each sufficiently high $n\in \N$ there is a Jordan curve $\CC$ with $\post \subset \CC$ satisfying the following. \begin{itemize} \item $\CC$ is \emph{invariant} for the iterate $F=f^n$.
 This means that $F(\CC)\subset \CC$. \end{itemize} The $1$-tiles for $(F,\CC)$ satisfy the following. \begin{itemize} \item There is no $1$-tile $X$ that \emph{joins opposite sides} of $\CC$.
 This means no $1$-tile $X$ meets disjoint $0$-edges in the case $\#\post\geq 4$, and no $1$-tile $X$ intersects all three $0$-edges in the case $\#\post =3$. \item The $1$-tiles do not form a \emph{link} the sense of Definition~\ref{def:link}. \end{itemize} \end{lemma}

-This is essentially \cite[Theorem 1.2]{expThurMarkov}, see also \cite{CFPsubdiv_rat}.
-A proof of this lemma is given in Section \ref{sec:connecting-trees}, i.e., we show how the arguments in \cite{expThurMarkov} are slightly adjusted to obtain the statement in the above form.
+This is essentially \cite[Theorem 13.2]{expThurMarkov}, see also \cite{CFPsubdiv_rat}.
+A proof of this lemma is given in Section \ref{sec:connecting-trees}, here we show how the arguments in \cite{expThurMarkov} are slightly adjusted to obtain the statement in the above form.

 The iterate $F=f^n$ as well as the $F$-invariant Jordan curve $\CC$ as above will be fixed from now on, tiles are defined in terms of $(F,\CC)$.

 Let us first give a slightly incomplete outline of the construction.
 Recall that $X^0_w,X^0_b$ are the white, black $0$-tiles; they are both bounded by the invariant curve $\CC$.
 We consider a spanning tree of white $1$-tiles in $X^0_w$.
 Then we consider a spanning tree of black $1$-tiles in $X^0_b$, the complementary white $1$-tiles in $X^0_b$ form (``homotopically'') trivial trees in the sense of Definition \ref{def:trivial_tree}.
 These (white) trivial trees (in $X^0_b$) are then attached to the white spanning tree in $X^0_w$.